 Summer visiting has started again for 2018.
 We are open Fridays, Saturdays and Bank Holiday weekends right through the summer, 11am-5.30pm.
 Taste our dry white wines for free and walk the vines with us.
-(NB But sorry, we are closed Sat 25 and Sun 26 Aug for a family event, open 24th and 27th Aug)
+(NB But sorry, we are closing at 2.30 pm on Fri 6th Jul and closed Sat 25 and Sun 26 Aug for a family event, open 24th and 27th Aug)

 Other times visits welcome by appointment.
 The vineyard is at its best from Apr to Sept, although we can accommodate other times.
 Before May the vines are dormant, though you can learn about winter pruning work which will be in progress until mid April.